Why Led Class is Different

 • Everyone moves exactly together — no one ahead, no one behind

-What Makes My Led Classes Different
+What Makes Tung's Led Classes Different

-I Don't Modify the Vinyasa Count
+Tung Does Not Modify the Vinyasa Count

 Sanskrit Numbers Become Your Internal Rhythm